Play-in or playoffs? Lakers won't know until the final day - WTMJ

 No. 1: Philadelphia has clinched.

-No. 2 and No. 3: Brooklyn can clinch No. 2 with a win Sunday against Cleveland, or with a Milwaukee loss on Saturday night against Miami, or a Bucks loss on Sunday night against Chicago.
-Milwaukee needs two wins and a Brooklyn loss; if all that doesn’t happen, the Bucks will be the No. 3 seed.
+No. 2 and No. 3: Brooklyn can clinch No. 2 with a win Sunday against Cleveland, or a Milwaukee loss on Sunday night against Chicago.
+Milwaukee can reach No. 2 with a win and a Brooklyn loss; otherwise, the Bucks will be the No. 3 seed.

-No. 4, No. 5 and No. 6: Atlanta would be no worse than No. 5 if it beats Houston on Sunday, and Miami would be no worse than No. 5 if it beats Milwaukee on Saturday night and Detroit on Sunday night.
-New York could beat Boston in its finale and still finish as low as No. 6, depending on what the Hawks and Heat do.
+No. 4, No. 5 and No. 6: If New York beats Boston, the Knicks will be the No. 4 seed, Atlanta the No. 5 seed and Miami the No. 6 seed, regardless of other results.
+It would also finish that way if the Knicks, Hawks (against Houston) and Miami (against Detroit) all lose.
+The order would be Atlanta 4th, Miami 5th and New York 6th if the Celtics and Heat both win.
+If the Celtics, Pistons and Hawks all win, Atlanta is No. 4, New York No. 5 and Miami No. 6.

 No. 7: Boston will be the No. 7 seed for the play-in.